bahmanang/bahmanang.github.io/_pages/publications.md

 # Preprints & Working Papers

-* _"Optimal Consumption under Habit Formation Based on Average Past Consumption,"_ with Erhan Bayraktar and Virginia Young, under preparation.
+* _"Optimal Insurance to Minimize the Probability of Ruin: Inverse Survival Function Formulation," with Virginia Young (2020).

-* _"Optimal Portfolio Management under a Constraint on Realized Sharpe Ratio,"_ under preparation.
+* [_"Optimal Consumption under a Habit-Formation Constraint,"](http://arxiv.org/abs/1608.08268) with Erhan Bayraktar and Virginia Young (2020).

 * [_"On the market-neutrality of optimal pairs-trading strategies,"_](http://arxiv.org/abs/1608.08268) preprint (2016).